Below is a discussion of decisions that can be made by immigration courts and officials at different stages in the asylum process.

 An applicant who received a Notice of Intent to Deny (NOID) will be sent a Final Denial letter if the applicant failed to submit a rebuttal to the discussion in the NOID within 16 days, or the applicant submitted a rebuttal but the evidence or argument offered failed to overcome the grounds for denial as stated in the NOID.
 The applicant cannot appeal the Asylum Officer's decision.
 The denial includes any dependents included in the applicant's asylum application.
 Any employment authorization issued to the applicant as a result of having a pending application for asylum will expire 60 days from the date of the Final Denial letter or on the expiration date of the Employment Authorization Document (EAD), whichever period is longer.

 Are you or someone you love struggling with immigration and asylum law issues?
-If you are, whether you are just starting the legal asylum process or are near completion, you should have a strong legal advocate on your side to help with your case and provide guidance where needed.
-Want to learn more?
-Start with a free initial case review from an experienced immigration attorney will be able to help you navigate any legal hurdles.
+If you are, whether you're just starting the legal asylum process or are near completion, you should have a strong legal advocate on your side to help with your case and provide guidance where needed.
+An experienced immigration attorney will be able to help you navigate any legal hurdles.

 Contact a qualified immigration attorney to help you with asylum-related issues.